solidjs/solid-docs-legacy/langs/en/tutorials/flow_for/lesson.md

-If you want to iterate over a list, the `<For>` component is the best way for any array of non-primitive values.
-It is automatically keyed by reference, so as data updates it is optimized to update or move rows rather than recreate them.
-The callback is non-tracking and passes the item and an index Signal.
+The `<For>` component is the best way to loop over an array of objects.
+As the array changes, `<For>` updates or moves items in the DOM rather than recreating them.
+Let's look at an example.

 ```jsx
 <For each={cats()}>{(cat, i) =>